signalfx/signalfx-nodejs-collect/README.md

 + **signalFxClient** (string) - SignalFx Ingest client object.
 + **ingestEndpoint** (string) - custom url to send datapoints in format http://custom.domain/api/path
 + **interval** (int) - interval rate in milliseconds. (**default**: `10000`)
-+ **extraDimensions** (dict) - a dictionary of additional dimensions sent with metrics and events.
++ **extraDimensions** (dict) - a dictionary of additional dimensions sent with metrics and events with string keys/values.
 Default is an empty dictionary.
 + **logLevel** (string) - a level for logging verbosity.
 Available levels are `debug`, `info`.
 No log will be shown except system exceptions if the level is not specified.

 Below are the metrics sent by SignalFx Node.js Collect: